 San Francisco Bay Ferry uses a fleet of 15 high-speed passenger ferries carrying between 225 and 445 passengers each.
 The fleet includes a mix of ferries using propeller and waterjet propulsion.
 All of our vessels meet California's rigorous emissions standards, with the Hydrus class ferries achieved U.S. Environmental Protection Agency (EPA) Tier 4 equivalent standards and the Pyxis class ferries achieving EPA Tier 4 standards, the cleanest possible diesel engine standards in the nation.

 WETA, the agency that runs San Francisco Bay Ferry, has invested heavily in new ferries.
 Seven new ferries with a combined 2,935 seats have been added to the fleet since 2017.
-Our 16th ferry will enter service later in 2020.
-Another 300-passenger ferry has been approved and is expected to arrive in 2021.
-These new ferries include replacements of ferries slated for retirement and an expansion of the fleet to provide more service in the Bay Area.
+Our 16th and 17th ferries -- both 320-passenger, 32-knot vessels -- are under construction and expected in 2021.

 Four current ferries (Mare Island, Intintoli, Peralta and Bay Breeze) were inherited from ferry services run by the cities of Alameda and Vallejo prior to 2012.
 WETA built the Gemini class vessels prior to inheriting the city-run services.
 The inherited vessels retained their prior names.
 New vessels built by WETA are named after celestial constellations, many with a maritime bent.

 The ferries of the San Francisco Bay Ferry fleet are broken into classes based on their design.
 Check back soon for additional information and photos of the ferries.